Stephanie Wynne-Jones: Objects and materials

 Wynne-Jones has a particular interest in objects and materials and has published extensively on the ways that people interacted with material culture in the African past.
 She has published on the role of money and the ways that coinage was part of a wider set of objects that held value through the ways people interacted with them.
 Together with Jeffrey Fleisher she has explored the ceramic dataset of the Early Tana tradition.
 With Jason Hawkes, she has explored the lapidary trade in the east African coast and suggested that connections with India began in the first millennium AD.

 Co-production

 Wynne-Jones was Principal Investigator for CONCH (Co-Production Networks for Community Heritage in Tanzania).
 This project explored the built environment of the Swahili coast to further understanding of the area's past, both locally and globally.
 She is lead on community production and material culture for Rising From the Depths, an AHRC-funded project exploring the potential for tourism through maritime heritage on the east African coast.
 She has advocated for greater depth in understanding of how coastal communities interact with sites and objects relating to their heritage.

 Education

 Wynne-Jones was awarded a PhD by the University of Cambridge in 2005, for a thesis exploring the settlement of the Kilwa region during the period of urbanisation at Kilwa Kisiwani.
-Her BA(Hons) in Archaeology was from the University of Bristol (1995-1998), followed by an M.Phil in African Archaeology at the University of Cambridge.
+Her BA(Hons) in Archaeology was from the University of Bristol (1995-1998), followed by an MPhil in African Archaeology at the University of Cambridge.